EOPF-Explorer/landing-page/integrations/ol.md

 ## Overview

-This guide demonstrates how to integrate OpenLayers with EOPF's Zarr-formatted satellite data using the experimental GeoZarr support in OpenLayers 10.7.1-dev. **All examples below are live, interactive demonstrations** running directly in your browser.
+This guide demonstrates how to integrate OpenLayers with EOPF's Zarr-formatted satellite data using the experimental GeoZarr support in OpenLayers 10.7.1-dev.
+Each example is presented on a separate page for optimal performance.

 <div v-if="webglSupport === false" class="warning">
 ⚠️ **WebGL Not Supported**: Your browser doesn't support WebGL, which is required for GeoZarr visualization.
 Please use a modern browser with WebGL enabled.